-(1) The amount of the \tax offset is your \share of the PHII benefit in respect of the premium or amount.
+(1) The amount of the tax offset is your share of the PHII benefit in respect of the premium or amount.

-\To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.
+^{}To find definitions of asterisked terms, see the Dictionary, starting at section 995-1.

-Reduction because PHII benefit received in other forms
+Reduction because PHII benefit received in another form

-- (2) Subsections (3), (4) and (5) apply if any of the following paragraphs apply: - (a) the amount of the premium was reduced because of the operation or purported operation of Division 23 of the Private Health Insurance Act 2007; - (b) a payment was made to a person because of the operation or purported operation of Division 26 of the Private Health Insurance Act 2007 in relation to the premium. - (3) Divide the total of the reduction (if any) and payment (if any) by the number of persons who are \PHIIBs in respect of the premium or amount. - (4) Reduce your \tax offset under subsection (1) to nil if the amount worked out under subsection (3) equals or exceeds your \share of the PHII benefit in respect of the premium or amount.
+- (2) Subsections (3), (4) and (5) apply if the amount of the premium was reduced because of the operation or purported operation of Division 23 of the Private Health Insurance Act 2007. - (3) Divide the total of the reduction by the number of persons who are PHIIBs in respect of the premium or amount. - (4) Reduce your tax offset under subsection (1) to nil if the amount worked out under subsection (3) equals or exceeds your share of the PHII benefit in respect of the premium or amount.